 I believe that there are several important implications:

+One of the scaling factors of the Agile Scaling Model (ASM) is technical complexity.
+The fundamental observation is that the underlying technology of solutions varies and as a result your approach to developing a solution will also need to vary.
 It’s fairly straightforward to achieve high-levels of quality if you’re building a new system from scratch on a known technology platform, but not so easy when there are several technologies, the technologies are not well known, or legacy assets are involved.

 There are several potential technical complexities which a Disciplined Agile Delivery (DAD) team may face:

 ScottAmbler 120000HESD Tags: enterprise agile disciplined-agile-deliver...
 1 Comment 10,737 Views